The information on this page was provided by the law school.

 We use three sources of information to assess applications.

 - personal essays

-All applicants to the first year of the Juris Doctor (JD) program must submit a LSAT score and must arrange to write the test no later than the January administration before the September start of the program.
+All applicants to the first year of the JD program must submit a LSAT score and must arrange to write the test no later than the January administration before the August start of the program.
 A candidate with an excellent academic record, but whose LSAT score is uncompetitive, should consider taking the test again.
-In cases where the LSAT has been taken more than once, the best LSAT score is used.
+In cases where the LSAT has been taken more than once, an average is not used, instead, the best LSAT score is used.